Home » How Much Sleep Do Parrots Need? (Lights On vs. Darkness)

 • Tuck its head into its feathers because some parrots use their neck feathers as a pillow.
 They’ll turn their head slightly and nestle into their neck feathers for comfort.

 • Tuck one foot away.
 Some parrots tuck one foot inside their feathers, meaning they’re standing on one leg.
-Although this might look uncomfortable, it’s a stable sleeping position for parrots.
+Although this may look uncomfortable, it’s a stable sleeping position.

 A sleeping parrot may close its eyes, but many birds sleep with one eye open and one closed.

-This is called unihemispheric sleep, where birds switch one side of their brain to sleep mode while keeping the other awake.
+This is called unihemispheric sleep, where parrots switch one side of their brain to sleep mode while keeping the other awake.

-This half-sleep state is useful during long flight sessions, enabling birds to sleep while flying.
+This half-sleep state is helpful during long flight sessions, enabling parrots to sleep while flying.

 One of the leading causes of avian aggression is poor-quality sleep.
-Parrots must be able to sleep in a dark environment because this regulates their melatonin levels.
+Parrots must be able to sleep in a dark environment, which regulates their melatonin levels.

-A recent study by PLOS Biology found that when budgies (American parakeets) were forced to sleep in a lit-up environment, they got half as much sleep as they did in darkness.
+A recent study by PLOS Biology found that when budgies were forced to sleep in a lit-up environment, they got half as much sleep as they did in darkness.

-Also, their REM sleep was considerably disturbed by having the lights on.
+Also, having the lights on disturbed their REM sleep.
 Budgies that slept in a lit environment were also more hyperactive during the day.

-The researchers also found that the parrots were happy to climb branches and sleep higher up in the cage when the lights were off.
-They sat at the bottom of the cage when the lights were on.
+The researchers also found that the parrots were happy to climb branches and sleep higher up in the cage when the lights were off, while they sat at the bottom of the cage when the lights were on.

 According to the journal Biologists, birds chose softly lit (not bright or entirely dark) environments to sleep in.
 This could be because searching for food and other resources in dim light would be easier.